 E-learning opens up access to a wealth of information and resources and, if delivered correctly, can make the process of teaching and learning more fluid and enjoyable.
 Instructional design is the practice of designing online courses in an efficient and appealing way.
 In fact, in order to avoid dropouts in digital learning and fully engage students in the learning process, correctly planning the e-learning path is crucial.

 In this course, participants will handle the principles of instructional design with a practical approach.
-They will be introduced to the main open source authoring tools (software packages which developers use to create and package e-learning content that is deliverable to users) and will challenge themselves in designing and developing their own project.
+They will be introduced to the main open-source authoring tools (software packages that developers use to create and package e-learning content that is deliverable to users) and will challenge themselves in designing and developing their own projects.

 - Use different educational apps in class, providing students with the best learning experience;